-Interest expense, net, increased \$2.9 million, or 48.7%, to \$8.9 million for the year ended September 30, 2020 from \$6.0 million for the year ended September 30, 2019.
-The increase is driven by the amortization of the debt discount, which was the difference between the principal amount of the Exchangeable Notes and the liability component, recorded in connection with the issuance of the Exchangeable Notes.
-We recorded \$2.9 million in interest expense related to the amortization of the debt discount during the year ended September 30, 2020.
-The increase also reflected a higher average outstanding debt balance, but was offset by a lower weighted average interest rate for the year ended September 30, 2020 as compared to the year ended September 30, 2019.
+Interest expense, net, increased \$0.9 million, or 9.8%, to \$9.8 million for the year ended September 30, 2021 from \$8.9 million for the year ended September 30, 2020.
+The increase reflected a higher average outstanding debt balance for the year ended September 30, 2021 as compared to the year ended September 30, 2020.

-Other expense
+Other (income) expense

-Other expense was \$2.6 million for the year ended September 30, 2020, primarily relating to a loss on retirement of debt due to the carrying value exceeding the fair value of the repurchased portion of the Exchangeable Notes at the dates of repurchases.
-There was no other expense for the year ended September 30, 2019.
+Other income was \$2.6 million for the year ended September 30, 2021, relating to a net gain on sales of investments of \$2.1 million and adjustments of liabilities under our Tax Receivable Agreement related to the remeasurement of the underlying deferred tax asset for changes in estimated income tax rates of \$0.5 million.
+Other expense was \$2.6 million for the year ended September 30, 2020, relating to a loss on retirement of debt due to the carrying value exceeding the fair value of the repurchased portion of the Exchangeable Notes at the dates of repurchases.